carlo-colombo/mtp/README.md

 map function (`Function<Entry, Result> map`) and optional a reduce function (`Collector<Result, ?, ?> reduce`).

 View will be accesible at path `/api/view/<name>`

+###Performance
+Simple benchmarking with `ab` (with a concurrency level of 10) reports that endpoint `/api/post` could handle about 30 req/s on one openshift small gear and about 1 req/s when querying with datastore filled with about 20k record.
+30 req/s seems the limit of the openshift small gear because benchmarking versus endpoint with no complexity return the same value.